Africa Asia Middle East عربي Français Português free subscription RSS IRIN Site Map

 Talking about sex in public a taboo

-ADDIS ABABA, 12 October 2006 (PlusNews) - It means family in Amharic, Ethiopia's main language, but the 'Wegen' AIDS helpline's main strength is the anonymity it provides people seeking answers in a society uncomfortable with openly talking about the disease.
+addis ababa, 12 October 2006 (PlusNews) - It means family in Amharic, Ethiopia's main language, but the 'Wegen' AIDS helpline's main strength is the anonymity it provides people seeking answers in a society uncomfortable with openly talking about the disease.

 Initially launched as a pilot in September 2004, the free helpline has rapidly expanded, answering over 70,000 calls each month.
 The team of counsellors includes trained clinicians, sociologists and psychologists, ensuring that a wide range of support can be given, from those worried about taking an HIV test, to accurate information on what to do if you have missed a dose of your antiretroviral drugs.